calydia/blog-forestry-gatsby/src/pages/pages/about-this-blog.md

 title: About this blog
 path: "/about"
 main_image: "/uploads/lumia-looking-mean-main.jpg"
+body: |-
-body: The original purpose of this site was to create a Gatsby site with a data source I'm not familiar with.
+  The original purpose of this site was to create a Gatsby site with a data source I'm not familiar with.
 But then I thought that I could also try to start writing about various things.
 We'll see how that goes, hopefully I'll get some content out.

+  The cat section will contain blogging mostly of my two cats, Lumia and Osiris, at least for now.

+  The life section will contain blogging about things relating to mental health and other stuff related to life in general.

+  And the tech section might some day contain some more technical stuff.

 ---